-Thin coat polymer cement render with glass fibre mesh:
+Thin coat polymer cement render with glass fibre mesh: clay / ceramic slips

-- Many systems in the UK use this method. - Typically 6mm-10mm thickness, although organic basecoats vary. - Polymers used to improve strength and provide more effective stress transfer into mesh and insulation. - · Many reinforcement mortars are often the adhesive as well. - Mesh easier to handle than metal lath. - · Requires water and mixing.
+- Many systems in the UK use this method. - Typically 6mm-10mm thickness, although organic basecoats vary. - Polymers used to improve strength and provide more effective stress transfer into mesh and insulation. - · Many reinforcement mortars are often the adhesive as well. - Requires water and mixing.

-Thin coat polymer render with glass fibre mesh:
+Thin coat polymer render with glass fibre mesh: flexible slips

-- · Supplied ready mixed in pails. - Typically 3mm-6mm thickness. - Check with the system designer and their accreditation certificates. - Flexible and highly impact resistant. - · Can be tinted for through coloured system. - To keep thickness lower substrate must be flat (EPS rasped). - May only be suitable for direct application to Thermoplastic and Thermoset insulation such as EPS. - Air-dried so needs protection in winter period (low temperature grades available).
+- Supplied ready mixed in pails. - Typically 4mm-6mm thickness.

+Check with the system designer and their accreditation certificates.

+- Flexible and highly impact resistant. - To keep thickness lower substrate must be flat (EPS rasped). - Check with the system designer for suitability over highly breathable insulation, such as mineral wool. - Air-dried so needs protection in winter period (low temperature grades available).

-It should be noted that higher levels of impact resistance can be achieved with higher density mesh, additional mesh layers or using non-cement based basecoats.
+It should be noted that higher levels of impact resistance can be achieved with higher density meshes, additional mesh layers or using non-cement based basecoats.

-The requirement for the finishing of the surface of the basecoat may vary depending upon the specified finish and the system designer's recommendations.
-This may include a sponged light finish or a light ribbed finish where an extra layer of render is to be applied, such as a dashing render for a dry dash finish.
+The requirement for the finishing of the surface of the basecoat, prior to the application of the slip adhesive, may vary depending upon the specification and the system designer's recommendations.
+This may include a sponged light finish or a light ribbed finish where an extra key may be required.